QiuziChen/alns-framework-for-evsp/README.md

 This project provides an **Adaptive Large Neighborhood Search (ALNS)** framework for (single depot & charging station) **electric vehicle scheduling problem (EVSP)**.

 Data structure and details of algorithm design will be introduced below.
-A simple tutorial will help you better understand how to use the framework to solve EVSP and extend it by designing your own destroy and repair operators.
+A simple tutorial will help you better understand how to use the framework to solve EVSP.

 # Table of Contents